ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

-# VSCode Lab Part 3 - Cross Chaincode calls and Debugging A Smart Contract
+# VSCode Lab Part 3 - Cross Chaincode Calls and Debugging a Smart Contract

 You can use a chaincode to invoke other chaincodes.
 This allows a chaincode to query and write to data outside of its namespace.
 A chaincode can both read and update data outside of its namespace by using chaincode that is instantiated on the same channel.
 However, a chaincode can only query data by using chaincode on different channels.